Reality is something like me carrying

 In an interview my father explained they were inspired by 17th century poet John Milton.
 “I was trying to figure out how Milton would tackle “L’allegro” and “Il Pensero” if he were doing it in the second half of the twentieth century”.
 “Reality Street” was written before “Fantasy Street” and my father referred to them as “Two Odes”.

 I don’t remember exactly when my father first decided to bike to and from work, but I know it involved several generations of bicycles.
 For a while he worked on his poetry and plays early in the morning, before work.
 Eventually he decided lunchtime was a better choice, when the weather cooperated.
-Since his office was at 5th Avenue on the corner of 54th Street (a one way street going East), and 53rd Street (a one way street going West) led to our apartment building on 9th Avenue, a bicycle was the obvious solution.
+Since 54th Street headed East to his office at 5th Avenue and 53rd Street led back to our to our apartment building on 9th Avenue, a bicycle was the obvious solution.

 In the ‘70’s, creatively designed bikes for city dwellers became available.
 They had smaller wheels, and you could easily take them apart for storage.
 I remember a day when he chained the two main pieces of his bike downstairs to a lamp post and thieves stole the seat.
 After that he brought the seat up to his office.
 There were other times when he brought various parts of his bikes upstairs as well.